Everyone must take the infection prevention course and familiarize themselves with the action cards for office workplaces in the HSE Handbook.

 - "På den sikre siden" provides good advice on how to have a secure digital life.

-The following guidelines are for holding a public defence at NMBU when coronavirus measures affect physical participation.
-The guidelines have been approved by the Prorector of Research on May 14, 2020, and will replace the guidelines from March 19, 2020.
+Guidelines are in place for holding a public defence at NMBU when measures against the coronavirus affect physical participation.
+The revised guidelines are approved by the Prorector of Research on August 6, 2020 and replace the guidelines from May 14, 2020.
+New information is in italics.

 A fully digitized disputation can be held

-Disputation/ public defence conducted with physical participation on NMBU premises
+Disputation/ public defence conducted with physical participation in NMBU premises

-At a disputation/ public defence conducted with physical participation, necessary infection control measures must be in place.
-Please note section 12 of the NMBU «Tiltakskort – korona – kontorarbeidsplasser smitteverntiltak», an action card for corona infection control measures at NMBU premises:
+- At a disputation/ public defence conducted with physical participation, necessary infection prevention measures must be in place.
+Please note the measures in section 12 of the NMBU action card for office workplaces in the HSE Handbook, an action card for corona infection.

-- A log must be kept of all participants and the appointed responsible person for the meeting.
+- It must be documented who will participate and who will be the appointed responsible person for the meeting.

 - The room must be tidied, aired out, and all contact surfaces must be cleaned by the participants after the meeting has ended.

-- If coffee, tea, water are served at the event: use disposable cups and glasses, make sure they are disposed of after the meeting.
-Jugs and carafs must be cleaned.
+- Coffee, tea, and water served at the event: use disposable cups and glasses and make sure that they are disposed of after the meeting has ended.
+Pitchers and carafes must be cleaned.
 Offering other beverages or food is not allowed.

-The announcement of the public defence must contain:
+The announcement of the public defence must contain information about:

-- As a result of the coronavirus outbreak and accompanying restrictions there are limitations to physical participation during the public defence.
+- As a result of the coronavirus outbreak and accompanying restrictions there are limitations to physical participation during the public defence (insert the maximum number of participants into the text).

 - Information about digital access to the (trial lecture and) public defence, including information about the digital platform that will be used.